polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/uploader/README.md

 ========

 This folder contains the Ajax uploader widget of Phosphorus Five.
 The uploader widget, allows the user to drag and drop files unto the surface of some part of his page, for then to automatically upload these files to the server.
+The user can also click the uploader to have a "browse for file(s) dialogue" open up.

 Below is an example of how to use it.